Cyezd/fm/README.md

 Or you may download the latest release here: [https://github.com/feedfm/Android-RadioPlayer/archive/master.zip](https://github.com/feedfm/Android-RadioPlayer/archive/master.zip)

 ## Import the Andriod-RadioPlayer project into Android Studio
-In order to interact with the Andriod-RadioPlayer `radioplayer` demo in Android Studio, you must import the project.
+In order to interact with the Andriod-RadioPlayer `radioplayer` in Android Studio, you must import the project.

 ### To import the project